 Frequently Asked Questions

-Browse through our frequently asked questions below for answers to common queries we receive regarding holistic dentistry, float tank therapy, infrared saunas, naturopathy and shiatsu massage.
+Browse through our frequently asked questions below for answers to common queries we receive regarding holistic dentistry, fitness testing, float tank therapy, infrared saunas, naturopathy and massage.

 Is there anything special I need to do before visiting a holistic dentist?

 Some people think you have to have a certain lifestyle, beliefs and behaviours to visit a holistic dentist but this simply isn’t true!
 ANYONE can visit our holistic dentist and health practitioners and a customised health plan will be created for you based on a number of factors.